 How to Earn Capital One Miles

-The Capital One Venture Rewards Credit Card is truly one of the best travel credit cards for beginners.
+Meanwhile, the Capital One Venture Rewards Credit Card remains truly one of the best travel credit cards for beginners.

 You earn 2x points on every purchase and even get a credit that covers the cost of Global Entry or TSA PreCheck – all for a card with a $95 annual fee.

-But the true allure for beginners is its easy-to-use Purchase Eraser to redeem miles for travel.
+But the true allure for beginners is the ability to cover travel purchases with miles.
 Just charge any travel expense – flights, hotels, Airbnbs, tours, excursions, and so on – to your Venture Card.
 Then go back to use points to wipe the cost from your credit card statement.

 Or, transfer Capital One miles straight to one of their 19 airline or hotel partners to maximize your miles.
-Capital One currently offers a welcome bonus of 60,000 miles once you spend $3,000 on purchases within three months from account opening.
-This is equal to $600 in travel purchases, or can be transferred for up to 60,000 miles with partner airlines or hotels.
+Capital One currently offers a welcome bonus of 75,000 miles once you spend $4,000 on purchases within three months from account opening.
+This is equal to $750 in travel purchases or can be transferred for up to 75,000 miles with partner airlines or hotels.